 vlan-id ID of the configured VLAN.
 The range is 1 to 1005 and must be unique within the administrative domain.
 Do not enter leading zeros. are are-number (Optional) Specify the maximum number of all-routes explorer (ARE) hops for this VLAN.
 This keyword applies only to TrCRF VLANs.
 The range is 0 to 13.
-If no value is entered, 0 is assumed to be the maximum. backuperf {enable disable} (Optional) Specify the backup CRF mode.
+If no value is entered, 0 is assumed to be the maximum. backupcrf {enable disable} (Optional) Specify the backup CRF mode.
 This keyword applies only to TrCRF VLANs. enable backup CRF mode for this VLAN. • disable backup CRF mode for this VLAN. bridge bridge-number type {srb srt} (Optional) Specify the logical distributed source-routing bridge, the bridge that interconnects all logical rings having this VLAN as a parent VLAN in FDDI-NET, Token Ring-NET, and TrBRF VLANs.
 The range is 0 to 15.
 The type keyword applies only to TrCRF VLANs and is one of these: • srb (source-route bridging) • srt (source-route transparent) bridging VLAN media {ethernet fddi (Optional) Specify the VLAN media type.
-Table 2-40 lists the syntax for each media type. • ethernet is Ethernet media type (the default). vand • ethernet is Ethernet media type (the default). • fddi is FDDI media type. • fd-net is FDDI network entity title (NET) media type. • tokenring is Token Ring media type if the VTP v2 mode disabled, or TrCRF if the VTP v2 mode is enabled. is • tr-net is Token Ring network entity title (NET) media type VTP v2 mode is disabled or TrBRF media type if the VTP is enabled. mtu mtu-size (Optional) Specify the maximum transmission unit (MTU) (page in bytes).
-The range is 1500 to 18190. ket size name vlan-name (Optional) Specify the VLAN name, an ASCII string from 1 t characters that must be unique within the administrative domains parent parent-vlan-id (Optional) Specify the parent VLAN of an existing FDDI, Toke or TrCRF VLAN.
-This parameter identifies the TrBRF to which TrCRF belongs and is required when defining a TrCRF.
-The ratio 1005. ch a ring ring-number (Optional) Specify the logical ring for an FDDI, Token Ring, or VLAN.
-The range is 1 to 4095.
-TrCRF said said-value (Optional) Enter the security association identifier (SAID) as documented in IEEE 802.10.
-The range is 1 to 4294967294, a number must be unique within the administrative domain. nd the state {suspend active} (Optional) Specify the VLAN state: • If active, the VLAN is operational.
+Table 2-40 lists the valid fd-net tokenring tr-net} syntax for each media type. • ethernet is Ethernet media type (the default). • fddi is FDDI media type. • fd-net is FDDI network entity title (NET) media type. tokenring is Token Ring media type if the VTP v2 mode is disabled, or TrCRF if the VTP v2 mode is enabled. • tr-net is Token Ring network entity title (NET) media type if the VTP v2 mode is disabled or TrBRF media type if the VTP v2 mode is enabled. mtu mtu-size (Optional) Specify the maximum transmission unit (MTU) (packet size in bytes).
+The range is 1500 to 18190. name vlan-name (Optional) Specify the VLAN name, an ASCII string from 1 to 32 characters that must be unique within the administrative domain. parent parent-vlan-id (Optional) Specify the parent VLAN of an existing FDDI, Token Ring, or TrCRF VLAN.
+This parameter identifies the TrBRF to which a TrCRF belongs and is required when defining a TrCRF.
+The range is 0 to 1005. ring ring-number (Optional) Specify the logical ring for an FDDI, Token Ring, or TrCRF VLAN.
+The range is 1 to 4095. said said-value (Optional) Enter the security association identifier (SAID) as documented in IEEE 802.10.
+The range is 1 to 4294967294, and the number must be unique within the administrative domain. state {suspend active} (Optional) Specify the VLAN state: • If active, the VLAN is operational.
 If suspend, the VLAN is suspended.
-Suspended VLANs of pass packets. lo not ste ste-number (Optional) Specify the maximum number of spanning-tree exp (STE) hops.
+Suspended VLANs do not pass packets. ste ste-number (Optional) Specify the maximum number of spanning-tree explorer (STE) hops.
 This keyword applies only to TrCRF VLANs.
-The 0 to 13. stp type {ieee ibm auto} (Optional) Specify the spanning-tree type for FDDI-NET, Tok Ring-NET, or TrBRF VLAN. en ieee for IEEE Ethernet STP running source-route transpar (SRT) bridging. ent • ibm for IBM STP running source-route bridging (SRB). auto for STP running a combination of source-route transbridging (IEEE) and source-route bridging (IBM). parent tb-vlan1 tb-vlan1-id (Optional) Specify the first and second VLAN to which this V and tb-vlan2 tb-vlan2-id translationally bridged.
-Translational VLANs translate FDDI of Ring to Ethernet, for example.
+The range is 0 to 13. stp type {ieee ibm auto} (Optional) Specify the spanning-tree type for FDDI-NET, Token Ring-NET, or TrBRF VLAN. • ieee for IEEE Ethernet STP running source-route transparent (SRT) bridging. • ibm for IBM STP running source-route bridging (SRB). • auto for STP running a combination of source-route transparent bridging (IEEE) and source-route bridging (IBM). tb-vlan1 tb-vlan1-id (Optional) Specify the first and second VLAN to which this VLAN is and tb-vlan2 tb-vlan2-id translationally bridged.
+Translational VLANs translate FDDI or Token Ring to Ethernet, for example.
 The range is 0 to 1005.
-Zero is a if no value is specified.
+Zero is assumed if no value is specified.